-Supervisory colleges should enhance, on an ongoing and confidential basis, information exchange and cooperation between supervisors to support the effective supervision of international banking groups.
+Supervisory colleges should enhance, on an ongoing and confidential basis, information exchange and cooperation among supervisors to support the effective supervision of international banking groups.
 Colleges should enhance the mutual trust and appreciation of needs and responsibilities on which supervisory relationships are built.

-The overarching objective of a supervisory college is to assist its members in developing a better understanding of the risk profile and vulnerabilities of the banking group.
-Moreover, information exchange and cooperation between supervisors are essential to strengthen the supervision of the individual components of a banking group.
+The overarching objective of a supervisory college is to assist its members in developing a better understanding of the risk profile and vulnerabilities of a cross-border banking group and to provide a framework for addressing key topics that are relevant to the supervision of the group.
+Information exchange and cooperation among supervisors are essential for strengthening the supervision of a cross-border banking group.
 This objective should be achieved on an ongoing basis and not just during the meetings of the colleges.
 Supervisory colleges are conceived as a set of ongoing relationships among supervisors, covering any contact among them (eg teleconferences, videoconferences, letters, e-mails and via secure websites).

-Colleges are, effectively, working groups of supervisors of the parent company and key branches or subsidiaries of an international banking group, and have been part of the global supervisory framework for many years.
+Colleges are, effectively, working groups of supervisors of the parent company and key branches or subsidiaries of an international banking group and have been part of the global supervisory framework for many years.
 Over time, they have played a greater role in facilitating supervisory cooperation and coordination.
-The introduction of the Basel II framework, and subsequently Basel 2.5 and Basel III, emphasised the need for such supervisory cooperation, as supervisors worked together on topics such as model review and approval.
+The introduction of the Basel framework, particularly Basel II, underscored the need for supervisory cooperation, as supervisors worked together on topics such as model review and approval.
 Supervisory colleges have since played an increasingly important role in sharing information and coordinating supervisory activities related to implementation of Basel standards, especially for large internationally active banking groups.

-Practical experience suggests that college structures are a useful foundation for further collaboration between supervisors and other relevant authorities, and should provide a platform for home-host coordination of supervisory activities.
-Despite not typically being decision-making bodies, supervisory colleges have developed a key role over time as a forum for broader issues such as discussion and planning of supervisory assessments and sharing information about the overall risk profile and vulnerabilities of an international banking group.3 For example, in the aftermath of the recent financial crisis, some colleges operated as conduits for information-sharing in relation to contingency planning and crisis management.
+Practical experience suggests that college structures are a useful foundation for further collaboration between supervisors and other relevant authorities and should provide a platform for home-host coordination of supervisory activities.
+Despite not typically being decision-making bodies, supervisory colleges have evolved to be a key forum for discussion of broader issues such as planning of supervisory assessments and sharing information about the overall risk profile and vulnerabilities of an international banking group.3 Some colleges have operated as conduits for information-sharing in relation to contingency planning and crisis management.

-In this context, effective and efficient colleges are important, not only for consolidated supervision at the microprudential level, but also for the promotion of financial stability at the macroprudential level.
+Effective and efficient colleges are therefore important, not only for consolidated supervision at the microprudential level, but also for the promotion of financial stability at the macroprudential level.
 While focusing on the stability of an individual banking group, colleges can promote a more coherent approach across different jurisdictions to the consistent and effective implementation of such policy tools as stress tests, which may have macroprudential as well as microprudential objectives.

-In some jurisdictions, such as the EU, supervisory colleges have a decision-taking role by facilitating the exercise of specific tasks performed by the home supervisor and the host supervisors such as reaching joint decisions on institution-specific prudential requirements, eg capital and liquidity.
-See Appendix 1.
+In some jurisdictions, such as the European Union (EU), supervisory colleges have a decision-taking role by facilitating the exercise of specific tasks performed by the home supervisor and the host supervisors such as reaching joint decisions on institution-specific prudential requirements, eg capital and liquidity.
+See Annex 1.

-Clear supervisory understanding and strong levels of mutual trust and confidence between national supervisors on an ongoing basis and through the normal course of supervision are necessary to facilitate the successful implementation of this principle.
+Clear supervisory understanding and strong levels of mutual trust and confidence between national supervisors on an ongoing basis and through the normal course of supervision are necessary to facilitate the successful implementation of this Principle.

-The actual structure and organisation of colleges will vary depending on circumstances to ensure that there is effective information-sharing and cooperation between relevant supervisors that does not impede existing national or regional arrangements.
-However, it is key that the organisation and cooperation processes are clear for all college members.
+To ensure that there is effective information-sharing and cooperation between relevant supervisors that does not impede existing national requirements or regional arrangements, the actual structure and organisation of colleges will vary depending on the circumstances of the banking group.
+However, it is important that organisation and cooperation processes are clear for all college members.

-The delivery of this overarching principle is reliant on supervisors successfully implementing and delivering on the necessary components discussed in Principles 2 to 7.
+The delivery of this overarching Principle is reliant on supervisors successfully implementing and delivering on the necessary components discussed in Principles 2 to 7.